GorkaAbad/A-Systematic-Evaluation-of-Backdoor-Trigger-Characteristics-in-Computer-Vision/README.md

   - Attack.py: the base class of all attacks (abstract)
   - BadNets.py: the implementation of BadNets attack
   - SSBA.py: the implementation of SSBA attack
-  - WaNet.py: the implementation of WaNet attack [TODO]
+  - WaNet.py: the implementation of WaNet attack

 - datasets: contains the dataset classes
   - Dataset.py: the base class of all datasets (abstract)